Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 These introductory prices change from time to time, so keep that in mind.

-For most users, the Basic plan is more than enough.
-And you can upgrade to a better plan later on down the road.
+Go ahead and choose the Basic Plan for now.
+It includese everything you need to start a blog.
+And it’s incredibly affordable.
+Plus, you can always upgrade to a better plan later on down the road.

 Step 3: Choose a domain name

 Now you’ll need to connect your domain name.
-This is where your blog lives on the internet.
+This is where your blog lives on the internet and how people find you online.
 Our domain name is crazyegg.com.

-If you already have a website, you can enter it here.
+If you already have a domain, you can enter it here.

-You can also skip this step and come back to it later, which is nice if you’re not sure what name to go with just yet.
+You can also skip this step and come back to it later, which is nice if you’re not sure what name you want to go with just yet.

 Step 4: Create your account

-Next, Bluehost needs to know your personal information.
+Next, Bluehost asks for your personal information.
 This is just to let them know who’s creating the account and how to get in touch with you if they need to.

 Step 5: Choose hosting add-ons